EUSNA provides first aid support during Intramurals 2025

 PhotoPhoto

-The Enverga University Student Nurses Association (EUSNA) served as the first aid response team during Intramurals 2025 at Manuel S. Enverga University Foundation, held on November 6 and 7, deploying 34 officers and volunteers across key venues to ensure the safety of athletes, students, and spectators.
+The Enverga University Student Nurses Association served as the first aid response team during Intramurals 2025 at Manuel S. Enverga University Foundation on Nov.
+6 and 7, deploying 34 officers and volunteers across key venues to help ensure the safety of athletes, students and spectators.

-Assigned at the Gymnasium, Twin Court, DT Building, USTC, and Swimming Pool, the team delivered immediate medical assistance to participants who sustained minor injuries and experienced physical discomfort during the games.
+EUSNA assigned responders at the Gymnasium, Twin Court, DT Building, USTC and Swimming Pool, where they provided immediate medical assistance to participants who sustained minor injuries or experienced physical discomfort during the games.

-Responders attended to cases such as sprains, abrasions, muscle cramps, and fatigue.
-First aid interventions included vital signs monitoring, cold compress application, guided stretching, bandaging, and the use of ointments and liniments.
+The team attended to cases such as sprains, abrasions, muscle cramps and fatigue.
+Responders performed vital signs monitoring, cold compress application, guided stretching, bandaging and the application of ointments and liniments.

-“The presence of trained responders provided reassurance to everyone involved in the activities,” one volunteer shared, emphasizing the importance of accessible medical support during large-scale events.
+“The presence of trained responders provided reassurance to everyone involved in the activities,” a volunteer said, underscoring the value of accessible medical support during large-scale university events.

-The initiative improved overall safety and preparedness during the event.
-Volunteers demonstrated competence in first aid response, teamwork, and situational awareness while gaining hands-on experience in emergency care.
+The initiative strengthened safety and preparedness during Intramurals 2025.
+It also allowed EUSNA volunteers to demonstrate competence in first aid response, teamwork and situational awareness while gaining hands-on experience in emergency care.